Janus-vistaprint/gulp-dotnet-cli/docs/run.md

 * type: `Array<string>`

-> Any extra options that should be passed to MSBuild.
+> Depricated - if you are using this to pass arguments to the program, use additionalArgs instead.
+Any extra options that should be passed to MSBuild.
 See dotnet msbuild -h for available options

+#### additionalArgs

+* type: `Array<string>`

+> Any extra options that should be passed to the program being run

 #### echo